The requirements for informed consent differ for exempt and non-exempt (Expedited or Full Board) research.

 Waiver/Alteration for Public Benefit and Service Programs

-- The IRB may approve a waive the requirement to obtain informed consent or approve a consent procedure that omits or alters some or all of the elements of informed consent for public benefit and service programs conducted by or subject to the approval of State or local officials.
+- The IRB may waive the requirement to obtain informed consent or approve a consent procedure that omits or alters some or all of the elements of informed consent for public benefit and service programs conducted by or subject to the approval of State or local officials.
 More information on these conditions can be found in our waiver or alteration of informed consent guidance.

 In the revised 2018 Common Rule, "broad consent" is an alternative consent process only for the storage, maintenance, and secondary use of identifiable private information or identifiable biospecimens for future, yet-to-be-specified research.
 The use of broad consent requires that the investigator maintain a sophisticated tracking system.
 For this reason, and because the regulations permit the secondary research use of identifiable data/biospecimens through study-specific consent, IRB waiver of consent, or removal of identifiers, the UO IRB does not plan to implement the broad consent option at this time.
 Please contact Research Compliance Services if you have any questions.